Consensys/doctools.template-site/docs/howto/advanced/contributing.md

 - have [Docker](https://docs.docker.com/get-docker/) installed

+## Docker settings

+Docker configuration will change the speed at which your site preview is rebuilt.
+To get the best from the system, consider having the following settings[^1]:

+- 6 CPUs
+- 6GB RAM
+- 1GB swap

+[^1]:
+    These settings were tested on a MacBook Pro (15-inch, 2018) - 2,6 GHz 6-Core Intel Core i7 - 16 GB 2400 MHz DDR4.

 ## Modify or create new templates

 The Doctools system enables to contribute to the templates by updating them or creating new ones.Doctools